ChrFoed/stat-prog-2019/README.md

 # stat-prog-2019
 Repository for the statistical programming endproject

-# Load EU Employment Data
+# Load Data

 ## Rawdata Location:
-Data is located in the folder rawdata_employment_eu, sadly it isn't automatic fetchable yet from the source
+Data is located in the folder rawdata, sadly it isn't automatic fetchable yet from the source

-## Processing
+## Processingdata
-Can be fetched by execute the import_employment_data.R
+will be processed by import_controller.R

 ## Dependencies
 * custom isoreferencing package, has to be build with devtools, should be installed